Walking Tour

 1964

 This is one of the oldest hotels in Dawson Creek.
 Its first name was The Red Apple.
-Over the years, this hotel has had many other names: Maple Leaf, Shangri-La, Spanish Grill and then in 1945, the Blue Bird Hotel & Café.
+Over the years, it's had many other names: Maple Leaf, Shangri-La, Spanish Grill and then in 1945, the Blue Bird Hotel & Café.

 30. Tuning In to CJDC